Get to know myRent with a quick overview video:

 Tenants decide how much they each contribute to the bond.
 They can then pay their own contribution to myRent.

-Once all the tenants have completed the bond lodgement form and paid their contribution of the bond, myRent will lodge the form and the bond with Tenancy Services.
+Once all the tenants have paid their contribution of the bond, myRent will lodge the bond with Tenancy Services.

-Both landlord and tenants should then receive an email receipt from Tenancy Services for their bond.
+Both landlord and tenants should then receive an email receipt from Tenancy Services for their bond within 10 working days of lodgement.

 What if I’ve already lodged the bond?

 If you’ve already lodged a bond, no worries!
-You can upload your bond lodgement forms or receipt to your myRent dashboard for safe-keeping.
+You can upload your bond lodgement acknoledgement letter to your myRent dashboard for safe-keeping.

 The information contained in this article is exclusively for promotional purposes.
 It does not in any way constitute legal advice and should not be relied upon as the basis for any legal action or contractual dealings.
 The information is not, and does not attempt to be, a comprehensive account of the relevant law in New Zealand.
 If you require legal advice you should seek independent legal counsel. myRent.co.nz does not accept any liability that may arise from the use of this information.